I landed in Taiwan not really knowing what to expect. Taiwan was on my list for years. Even when I lived in China I never got the chance to visit it.

 Thinking about visiting Taiwan?

-The location was not that optimal but it was fast to reach as it was just outside the busy city center and subway was only 15 minutes walking.
+The location was not that optimal, but it was fast to reach as it was just outside the busy city center, and the subway was only 15 15-minute walk.
 The room was huge, which was very convenient for our son so he could run around and play whenever we came back in the room from a long trip.

-Overall, prices of hotels in Taipei were more expensive than I anticipated, this hotel was much more affordable than many others while still having a pool and breakfast included.
+Overall, prices of hotels in Taipei were more expensive than I anticipated.
+This hotel was significantly more affordable than many others, yet it still offered a pool and breakfast included.

 My recommended Hotels in Taipei 🛏️